Business confidence falls to lowest level in history thanks to coronavirus

-The sharp fall in confidence was felt across all industries – with recreation and personal industries suffering the most – while big hits to jobs and profitability drove down business conditions to their lowest level since the global financial crisis.
+The sharp fall in confidence has been felt across all industries – with recreation and personal industries suffering the most.
+Big hits to jobs and profitability have driven down business conditions to their lowest level since the global financial crisis.

-NAB chief economist Alan Oster said the government’s stimulus packages would support the economic recovery but were not enough to “offset the near-term pain”.
+NAB chief economist Alan Oster said governments’ stimulus packages would support the economic recovery but were not enough to “offset the near-term pain”.

 “We expect a recession of unprecedented speed and magnitude for the Australian economy over the next three quarters.
 This will see a sharp increase in unemployment,” Mr Oster said.